Tonnel-Network/coffin-sdk/README.md

-# EVAA SDK
+# Coffin SDK(Based on EVAA SDK)

-The EVAA SDK is designed to easily integrate with the EVAA lending protocol on TON blockchain.
+The Coffin SDK is designed to easily integrate with the Coffin.Meme

 ## Documentation